emqx/emqx-docs/en_US/access-control/authz/mysql.md

    **Authorization configuration**: Fill in the authorization-related settings:

    - **SQL**: Fill in the query statement according to the data schema.
-For more information, see [SQL data schema and query statement](#sql-table-structure-and-query-statement).
+For more information, see [Data Schema and Query Statement](#data-schema-and-query-statement).

 4. Click **Create** to finish the settings.